 The laws and regulations that govern our business change rapidly.
 Evolving areas of law that are relevant to our business include privacy and security laws, proposed encryption laws, content regulation, information security accountability regulation, sales and use tax laws and regulations and attempts to regulate activities on the Internet.
-In addition to being directly subject to certain requirements of the HIPAA privacy and security regulations, we are required through contracts with our customers known as "business associate agreements" to protect the privacy and security of certain personal and health related information.
-Our current and past privacy and security practices, including any breaches of PHI or other data, could also be subject to review or other investigation by various state and federal regulatory authorities or could become the subject of future pending or threatened litigation.
+For example, we are directly subject to certain requirements of the HIPAA privacy and security regulations.
+In addition, we are required through contracts with our customers known as "business associate agreements" to protect the privacy and security of certain personal and health related information.
+Further government laws and regulations such as the Affordable Care Act, that directly affect our customers, can have an indirect impact on our business.

 The rapidly evolving and uncertain regulatory and technology environment could require us to change how we do business or incur additional costs.
+It may be difficult to predict how changes to these laws and regulations might affect our business.
+Our current and past privacy and security practices, including any breaches of protected health information or other data, could be subject to review or other investigation by various state and federal regulatory authorities or could become the subject of future litigation.

-Further, we cannot predict how changes to these laws and regulations might affect our business.
-Failure to comply with applicable laws and regulations, including those governing privacy and security, could subject us to civil and criminal penalties, subject us to contractual penalties (including termination of our customer agreements), adversely affect our ability to retain clients and attract new clients, damage our reputation and have a detrimental impact on our business.
+Failure to comply with applicable laws and regulations, including those governing privacy and security, could subject us to civil and criminal penalties, subject us to contractual penalties (including termination of our customer agreements), adversely affect our ability to retain clients and attract new clients, damage our reputation or otherwise have a detrimental impact on our business.